JoelLEMI/Colloid-osmotic-pressure-governs-nuclear-size-and-nucleoplasm-properties/README.md

 This repository contains the analysis code used in this preprint, including scripts to extract segmentation data from Morphometrics (Matlab).

 ## 🚧 Still Under Construction
-The code does not work yet — I'm still working on uploading everything.
+The code does not fully work yet — I'm still working on uploading everything.
 ## Manuscript
 - [Preprint on bioRxiv](https://doi.org/10.64898/2026.07.21.739918)